Hooked (Great White album)

-Hooked is the fifth full-length studio album by the American hard rock band Great White, released in 1991.
+Hooked is the fifth studio album by American rock band Great White, released on February 18, 1991.
 Though lacking a recognizable hit single and not as commercially successful as ...Twice Shy, it still managed to peak at No. 18 on the Billboard 200 album chart.
-The album was certified Gold in April 1991 and was the band's last to feature bassist Tony Montana.
+The album was certified gold in April 1991.
+It was the band's last album to feature Tony Montana on bass guitar.

-In Q Magazine 's Jeff Clark-Meads described the album as "relaxed, mellow and endearing - though this is likely to engender disappointment for those who hitherto considered Great White a metal act."
+Q Magazine's Jeff Clark-Meads described the album as "relaxed, mellow and endearing - though this is likely to engender disappointment for those who hitherto considered Great White a metal act."

 Cover art

-The original album cover art was photographed by famous fashion photographer John Scarpati and features a nude female model (Kristine Rose) being hoisted out of the sea by a large hook.
+The original album cover art was photographed by fashion photographer John Scarpati and features a nude female model (Kristine Rose) being hoisted out of the sea by a large hook.
 The cover was judged too risque by the label and replaced by art director Hugh Syme shortly after the initial pressing with an alternative cover that has the hook still below the sea level and the model partially submerged, so that only her head and arms are visible.
+The initial Japanese pressing retained the original cover, and added a bonus CD entitled Live in New York, recorded at Electric Lady Studios on May 31, 1991.

 Desert Moon

 The song "Desert Moon" was a minor hit and on February 20, 2003, was Great White's live opening song during which pyrotechnics ignited The Station nightclub fire, killing 100 people, including the band’s then-lead guitarist Ty Longley.
-The band did not perform "Desert Moon" live for six years after the fire, but as of 2009, they have resumed performing the song again.
+The band did not perform "Desert Moon" live until the band toured to support the release of Back to the Rhythm.

-The initial Japanese pressing retained the original cover, and added a bonus CD entitled Live in New York, recorded at Electric Lady Studios on May 31, 1991.